Why you should oil your hair regularly:

 Krya advocates frequent oil massages for your hair as an important part of a healthy hair regimen.
 This follows classical Ayurvedic tradition which advocates the abhyanga as a way to regain good health.
 Generous and frequent oil application on your hair comes with many wonderful benefits.
 Besides improving the texture and health of your hair, frequent oiling keeps your scalp’s sebum levels in balance, improves circulation in the scalp, deep cleans your scalp and lifts dead cells and dirt, and stimulates the roots.

-How the Krya Harmony Hair Oil is made:
+How the Krya Vibrant Hair Colour Hair Oil is made:

 After processing the base oil and base herbs, we further add raw, cold pressed, organic oils and let the herbs steep for more time to ensure their nutrient properties are fully transferred to the oil.
 This cold infusion process takes us a further 7 days - so every batch of oil takes us 8 days to manufacture.
 At the end of the hot processing and the cold infusion process, the texture of the oil changes and the oil is extremely different from its basic nature - so even though heavy oils like sesame and coconut are used, the end oil is much lighter, less sticky and penetrates hair and scalp much faster than the base oil.

-What goes into the Krya Harmony Hair oil:
+What goes into the Krya Vibrant Hair Colour Hair Oil:

-In conditions of high mental stress, everyday hair oiling is especially beneficial.
+Everyday hair oiling is extremely beneficial to the hair and the body.
 This not only improves hair quality and stimulates good hair growth, but also soothes the brain and helps your mind relax and promotes good quality sleep.

-Massage a few drops of the Krya Harmony hair oil every evening into your scalp.
+Massage a few drops of the Krya Vibrant hair oil every evening into your scalp.
 This is best done atleast 1 hour before dinner, or 2 hours after dinner.

 Watch outs: Oil is kapha promoting and cooling for your system.
 If you are prone to frequent colds, sinusitis or headaches, oil your hair in the morning and reduce oiling frequency to 2 – 3 times a week and gradually increase as your system gets used to the oil.